-At The Dog Chef we make different types of dog treats from anyone else we’ve come across.
+At The Dog Chef I make different types of dog treats from anyone else I’ve come across.
 According to Wikipedia, “point of difference refers to the factors of products or services that establish differentiation.
 Differentiation is the way in which the goods or services of a company differ from its competitors.”

 The Dog Chef’s point of difference is glaringly obvious.
-We only use 100% natural ingredients that have positive health benefits for dogs.
-We don’t create dog treats to look beautiful.
-We create them to be healthy!
+I only use 100% natural ingredients that have positive health benefits for dogs.
+I don’t create dog treats to look beautiful.
+I create them to be functional and healthy!